Japan succession race kicks off, starring Abe's deputies and rival

-TOKYO -- Prime Minister Shinzo Abe's abrupt resignation has thrown the ruling Liberal Democratic Party into a scramble to find the next leader.
+TOKYO -- Prime Minister Shinzo Abe's abrupt resignation has thrust the ruling Liberal Democratic Party into a scramble to pick the next leader.
 With the longest-reigning Japanese leader having no heir apparent, the race is likely to be fought among some of his closest deputies, along with an archrival who has long vied for the post.

-The LDP is expected to hold an election to chose the next leader by mid-September.
+The LDP is expected to hold an election to choose its next leader by mid-September.
 The winner of that race will become Japan's prime minister, who will face the challenge of containing the coronavirus outbreak while nurturing the battered economy back to health.

-Among the names being floated as potential successors are Chief Cabinet Secretary Yoshihide Suga, Abe's loyal right-hand man; Shigeru Ishiba, the prime minister's longtime rival who once served as defense minister; and Fumio Kishida, the former foreign minister.
+Shigeru Ishiba, the prime minister's longtime rival who once served as defense minister, and Fumio Kishida, the former foreign minister, are expected to throw their hats in the ring.
+And Chief Cabinet Secretary Yoshihide Suga, Abe's loyal right-hand man, is gaining traction as a possible dark horse.

 Abe has not groomed an heir apparent, and the outcome remains uncertain.
-The party is likely to opt for a simple election among parliamentary members that places heavy weight on the wishes of influential factions.
+The party is likely to opt for a simpler election format that places heavy weight on lawmaker votes, making the race susceptible to the wishes of influential factions.

 "The biggest issue is who is going to succeed," said Takashi Mikuriya, a fellow at the University of Tokyo's Research Center for Advanced Science and Technology.
 "He has not made full efforts to groom next-generation leaders.
 And that is going to backfire."